 The maximum group size is 8 people.
 Our groups are usually between 2-6 people.
 Orange Travel Peru specializes in SMALL, PRIVATE groups and provide a personalized service.

-The evening before you start your Lares trek to Machu Picchu, you will be given a SMALL DUFFEL BAG to pack your clothes for the next four days.
+During youe briefing the evening before, we give you a SMALL DUFFEL BAG to pack your clothes for the next four days.
 Your weight allowance is up to 7kg/14p.
 Your team of pack horses will carry your duffel bag for you, together with the food and camping gear.
 It’s important to be aware, that you will not have access to your items in the duffel bag until the end of each day, as the pack horses will always be ahead of the group.
 During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. A 30 to 50L backpack is sufficient.

 The Lares trek to Machu Picchu is a 39 km hike through the Andes in the Cusco region.
 The maximum altitude reached is (4,700m/15,419ft).
 On the second day of the trek, we climb two mountains.
-The trail is a fairly difficult trek and you should be well prepared and healthy prior to starting it.
-You have to be moderately fit and take regular exercise.
+The trail is a fairly difficult trek , you should prepare well and be reasonable healthy prior to starting it.
+We also recommend that you are moderately fit and exercise regularly.

 In preparation: try walking 15kms a day or go to the fitness club in the months leading up to the trek.
 It is also important to be well acclimatized to the altitude.
 Try to spend at least 2 or 3 days in Cusco (3350m/11,047ft) prior to starting the trek.